Skip to main content

 55+

-These age-restricted communities typically don’t offer assistance, but the buildings and residences are often designed for residents who might have limited mobility now or down the road.2
+These age-restricted communities typically don’t offer assistance, but the buildings and residences are often designed for residents who might have limited mobility now or down the road.

 Niche communities

-Among the 50,000 senior communities, niche retirement communities are growing in popularity.
-They appeal to groups of people passionate about a particular lifestyle.
-Environmentalists, yoga practitioners, academics, and even Jimmy Buffett fans can find a homebase with other like-minded individuals who seek authentic connections in their living community.3
+Among the many senior communities, niche retirement communities are growing in popularity.
+Just as the name implies, they appeal to groups of people passionate about a particular lifestyle.
+Environmentalists, yoga practitioners, academics, and even Jimmy Buffett fans can find a homebase with other like-minded individuals who seek authentic connections in their living community.
+While these communities are now a small percentage of the senior community, they are a “segment to watch.”3

-At the start of their retirement, some choose life-care or continuing care retirement communities (CCRCs), a sort of one-stop shop that addresses and supports evolving health, well-being, and social needs as they age.
-That way they don’t need to worry about moving homes later in life.
-There are a total of 1,900 CCRCs nationwide.4
+Continuing Care Retirement Communities (CCRCs) offer a continuum of options for seniors — a one-stop shop that addresses and supports evolving health, well-being, and social needs as they age.
+That way there’s no need to worry about moving to a new community for additional care later in life.

 Lifestyle in retirement